 - Target audience

-- What you’ll send
+- The types of products you’ll send

-- How much budget you have available
+- How much budget is available

 - How you’ll track and analyze your campaign